edgexfoundry/edgex-docs/docs_src/design/adr/security/0020-spiffe.md

 The above command associates a SPIFFE ID with a _selector_, in this case, a container label, and configures a DNS subjectAltName in the X.509 certificate for server-side TLS.

-A snap-based installation of EdgeX would use a `unix:path` or `unix:sha256` selector instead.

 There are two extension mechanims for authorization additional workloads: